 - Diversity Student Leaders Society, comprised of CCI students, serves to prepare today’s students to serve as diversity leaders and champions through a variety of initiatives, including the Student Mentoring Program and Diversity Speakers Program.

 - Diversity Action Plans for CCI, Advertising & Public Relations, Communication Studies, Information Sciences, and Journalism & Electronic Media

 The University of Tennessee (UT) enrolls approximately 29,000 under-graduate and graduate students at its Knoxville campus; 24% of all students identify as non-white, and 24% identify as first-generation students.
 Among under-graduates, 29% are Pell grant eligible.
 The University culture is guided by adherence to core values that define the Volunteer spirit, including advancing diversity and inclusion and engaging locally and globally.

-The Office of Equity & Diversity (OED) promotes the University’s mission to create and sustain a welcoming, inclusive learning environment for all students, faculty and staff.
+The Division of Diversity and Engagement works across campus and in our communities to create and sustain a welcoming, inclusive learning environment for all students, faculty and staff.
 Their website contains extensive information and resources.
 Within this division is the Office of Equity & Diversity (OED).
 OED responds and investigates bias-related incidents.
 If you have witnessed or been a victim of a bias-based incident at the University, please see the Bias Education and Referral webpage on how to report an incident.